elCarda/simple-palindrome/README.md

 5. Run `npm install` in main folder of project to download dependencies.

 ## How to run product
-Run `npm run build` to build the product.
+1. Run `npm run build` to build the product.
 Result of product is located in `dist` folder.
+2. Run `npm run start` to start a web server.
+See output and use one of the location in browser.

 ## How to develop
-Run `npm run start` in main folder of project.
+Run `npm run start:dev` in main folder of project.
 It will start a web server that will serve the application at `http://localhost:8080` (by default)

+## Unit tests
+Run `npm run test` this will perform a single run of all unit tests.

+## E2E Tests
+Run `npm run e2e:setup` to download necessary libraries.
+It will download webdriver for Chrome and IE.

+Run `npm run webdriver:start` to start up local instance of selenium server. **Requires java on path**

+Run `npm run e2e` to start the end-to-end tests.

 ## Todo
 - Update a documentation how to run product.
 Probably some basic web server is enough.
 Should run production build.
-- Production build
-- Unit test
-- E2E Tests.
-Use the solution from SV if possible.
-- Implement a logic
-- Style the application (atomic css probably the best but not necessary)
-- implement palindrome function.
-As a library.
-- Create a copy link for sent through email.
-- Probably need of router because of link (not sure about it)
-- visualize if the entered text is or is not a palindrome